Roadmap and Improvement Proposals¶

 s¶

 Epics offer a high level roadmap of what the DataFusion community is thinking about.
-The epics are not meant to restrict possibilities, but rather help the community see where development is headed, align our work, and inspire additional contributions.
+The epics are not meant to restrict possibilities, but rather help organize the community and make it easier to see where development is headed, align our work, and inspire additional contributions.

-As this project is entirely driven by volunteers, we welcome contributions for items not currently covered by epics.
-However, before submitting a large PR, we strongly suggest and request you start a conversation using a github issue or the dev@arrow.apache.org mailing list to make review efficient and avoid surprises.
+We also welcome contributions for items not covered by epics.
+However, before submitting a large PR, we strongly suggest and request you start a conversation as described in Discussing New Features below.

 Quarterly Roadmap¶